apeterson91/website/content/author/admin/_index.md

 +++

 Adam Peterson is a Biostatistics PhD candidate at the University of Michigan.
-He is interested in understanding the built environment's affect on human health and environmental impact of consumer choices through Bayesian modeling strategies.
+He is interested in understanding the built environment's effect on human health and the environmental impact of consumer choices through Bayesian modeling strategies.